 These top beach RV Parks put campers close to the water for summer fun.

-And if you’re a Good Sam Club member, you get a 10 percent discount off of your coastal excursion.
+Many of these parks are Good Sam Parks, and if you’re a Good Sam Club member, you get a 10 percent discount off of your coastal excursion.
 You might even want to stock up on some watercraft supplies from Overton’s (also at a discount for members).

 So get ready to unfold that beach chair and dip your toes in the warm sand.
 We’ll see you at the beach!